marwan91/Behavioral-cloning-project/writeup_template.md

 ![alt text][image5]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help the model generalize.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Finally , I multiplied all the steering angle values by 3, to make the model more responsive during testing.
+Finally , I multiplied all the steering angle values by 2, to make the model more responsive during testing.
+I also modified the drive.py file by multiplying the steering angle values with a factor of 2 before sending them to the unity simulator.
+The reason for this was also to improve the car's response.

-After the collection process, I had around 15000 data points.
+After the collection process, I had around 26400 data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 7 as evidenced by the rate at which the validation loss starts to increase ,which is a sign of over fitting.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as evidenced by the rate at which the validation loss starts to increase ,which is a sign of over fitting.
+I used an adam optimizer so that to avoid manually adjusting the learning rate.